schibsted/spid-tech-docs/resources/articles/paylink-api.md

 Paylinks allow clients to charge a customer for products without storing them in SPiD's product database.
 A paylink contains products, their prices and other metadata.
 It comes with a URL that takes the user to SPiD checkout where they can pay for the products.
 Upon completion, the user is sent back to the client with a confirmation from SPiD.
+A paylink object represents a single purchase, and may only be used once.

-Paylink objects contain meta-data and one or more paylink items.
 Paylink items are what end-users actually pay for.
-They contain price and VAT information.
-The total sum of a paylink is the total of all items.
+Each item has a price (which is the total price, including VAT) and VAT, as well as other metadata.
+The total price payed is the sum of each paylink item.

 Paylink items can optionally be coupled to a current product in SPiD, identified by the `productId` field.
 Paylink items also contain a type, indicating the kind